Our Mission

 In addition to his performance career, Mr. Hubbard is deeply committed to music education.
 He served as the Interim Coordinator of Jazz Studies within Jackson State University’s Department of Music during the 2020-2021 academic year.
 Since January 2015, he has been an Adjunct Instructor in Jazz Education at Jackson State University.
 Currently, Hubbard is an Instructor of Music at Tougaloo College in Jackson, Mississippi.
 Mr. Hubbard is dedicated to pushing boundaries and maintaining high standards in the field of music education.

-Terrance Evans, M.A.
+Terrance Evans, M.M.

 (601) 977-4466